nijaru/omengrep/ai/DECISIONS.md

 **Why:** Python overhead is acceptable for the *Reranker* (run once on 50 items), but unacceptable for the *Scanner* (run on 50,000 items).
 - **Scanner:** Must be pure Mojo/C (Parallel).
 - **Reranker:** Python Interop is fine (Vectorized).

+## 5. Parallel Implementation
+**Decision:** `algorithm.parallelize` with `UnsafePointer` Mask.
+**Why:**
+- Mojo's `List` is not thread-safe for concurrent writes.
+- Allocating a boolean mask (thread-safe writing by index) prevents locks/contention.
+- Single-threaded gather pass is negligible compared to scanning 10k+ files.